FAQs

 Can I use InSpace outside of class time?

 Yes!
-InSpace is great for study groups, peer-to-peer support centers, office hours, and just about any other type of meeting.
+InSpace is great for virtual campus applications such as drop-in student services, study groups, peer-to-peer support centers, office hours, and any other type of gathering.

 How can I restrict access so I don’t get ‘Zoom-bombed’?

 InSpace has several levels of security to help prevent intrusions into your sessions.
-When you create a space on the InSpace Dashboard, you can choose to make that space “Public” or restricted to a “Specific Audience”.
-If you leave a space Public, then anyone with the link can join the space.
-If you choose the “Specific Audience” option, then you can limit access to the space to either specific domain names (e.g. only people with a stanford.edu email address) or to a specific attendee list.
+When you create a space on the InSpace Dashboard, you can make that space “Public” or restricted to a “Specific Audience”.
+If you leave a space Public, anyone with the link can join.
+If you choose the “Specific Audience” option, then you can limit access to the space to either specific domain names (e.g. only a certain email’s domain) or to a specific attendee list.
 To restrict a space to an attendee list, a host can copy and paste a list of emails into InSpace and then only folks with those email addresses will be allowed into the space.
+At any point in a session, an unwelcome guest exhibiting inappropriate behavior can be removed from the session and prevented from returning by clicking ‘Remove’ and checking a box to remove them for the remainder of the session.

 How many people can attend a session?